RedHatNordicsSA/linux4win/content/assign1.md

-# Setup server to function in Enterprise environment
+# Create image for use in the cloud or virtual

 So now we are going to create a template that we can later use in your vmware environment.